 Mark Escobar is executive vice president and chief of business operations (CBO) for SAIC.
-In this role he leads SAIC’s Business Operations organization, which brings together contracts, procurement, security, business development operations, government affairs, corporate communications, information technology, and corporate facilities to meet SAIC strategic objectives.
+In this role he leads SAIC’s Enterprise Solutions and Operations (ESO) organization, which brings together strategy, sales enablement and solution development organizations with business enablement, program execution and infrastructure functions.
+Collectively, the ESO enables SAIC to deliver transformative mission and advanced technology support to our customers.

 Prior to his role as CBO, Escobar was the general manager of SAIC’s National Security customer group.
 In this role, he was responsible for supporting a variety of intelligence community customers, the U.S. Air Force, combatant commands and numerous DoD offices and agencies such as the Office of the Secretary of Defense and the Defense Information Systems Agency.